Ivargavve/Review-d/README.md

 The frontend will be developed using React and Redux.
 Icons are used from the React library MUI.
 Theese files are all located inside the client folder.

 ## Use
 Start the applicatin by navigating inside the TDDD27_2024_Reviewd folder.
 Use "cd server" to move inside the server folder.
-Start the server: "nodemon server"
+Start the server:
+''' nodemon server '''
 Use "cd" followed by "cd client" to move into the client folder.
-Start the client: "npm start"
+Start the client:
+''' npm start '''